luqmansen/luqmansen.github.io/content/scratchpads/Database Pattern in Rust.md

 Why?
 Because once, before I learn rust properly, during reading the [[Database design and implementation]] book, I attempted to follow along and write the code in Rust (original code example is in Java).
 I was thinking to myself "aight, Rust should be similar to Go, with slightly stricter compiler, right?".
 Oh boy....
 I was wrong.
 I hitting the compiler more than I thought it would be.
 I was too naive and jump head-first without equipping myself with the proper tools.
 At that time, I already speed-ran Rustbook + Rustling exercise, but it's not nearly enough.

-Hence, here, I want to synthesis what I have learn after that, during following this [[LSM in 3 weeks]] course.
-Most of these patterns are something that observed I know I should've used during my first attempt of writing database in Rust.
+Hence, here, I want to synthesis what I have learned after that, during following this [[LSM in 3 weeks]] course.
+Most of these patterns are something that observed and I know I should've used during my first attempt of writing database in Rust.

 ## Serialized Write + RW-Lock

 This is one of the most important pattern when working with stateful app in rust, in particular, working with the borrowing rules.
+Without this, you bes

 This part was all over the place during the early week 1 of [[LSM in 3 weeks]].
 Now, I really want to formalize my understanding.

 Suppose that these are the core structs of the storage engine you're trying to build:
 ```rust